Abhishek82210/ChatApp/README.md

 # ChatApp

-A real-time chat application .This app allows users to join chat rooms and send messages in real time.( deployed link is below)
+A real-time chat application .This app allows users to join chat rooms and send messages in real time.

 ## Features
 - **Join Chat Rooms**: Create or join existing rooms.